itk-dev/openid-connect-bundle/README.md

         schema_filter: ~^(?!itk_dev_)~
 ```

-If not done, doctrine will remove this table when migrating.
+If this is not done, doctrine will remove this table when migrating.

 In `/config/routes/` you need a similar
 `itk_dev_openid_connect.yaml` file for configuring the routing